simonwiles/palladio-webcomponents/README.md

 Once the components have something close to feature-parity with the original AngularJS-based modules it will be possible to look at adding additional functionality.

+## Philosophy

+## Current Status

+### palladio-map-webcomponent

+### palladio-graph-webcomponent

+### palladio-cards-webcomponent

+## Browser Support

-Browser support is decent (see https://caniuse.com/#feat=custom-elementsv1 -- Safari and iOS Safari/Chrome are fine), and [polyfills are available](https://www.webcomponents.org/polyfills) if necessary.
+Browser support is decent -- see https://caniuse.com/#feat=custom-elementsv1.
+Safari and iOS Safari/Chrome are fine, as are the Chinese QQ and Baidu browsers (these components use the "Autonomous custom elements" API, and do not make use of "Customized built-in elements").
+[Polyfills are available](https://www.webcomponents.org/polyfills) if necessary.

+### Automatic resizing with container

+The map and graph components have the ability to automatically resize and recenter themselves when their container resizes.
+This functionality depends on the `ResizeObserver` and is silently disabled if it's not available. `ResizeObserver` has been [part of most browsers for many years but was only rolled out in Safari and Safari/Chrome for iOS in March 2020](https://caniuse.com/resizeobserver); if it is crucial to your page you'll need to include a `ResizeObserver` polyfill.

 ## Development